JuliaData/DataFrames.jl/docs/formulas.md

 # The Formula, ModelFrame and ModelMatrix Types

-In regression model, we often want to describe the relationship between a response variable and one or more input variables in terms of main effects and interactions.
+In regression analysis, we often want to describe the relationship between a response variable and one or more input variables in terms of main effects and interactions.
 To facilitate the specification of a regression model in terms of the columns of a `DataFrame`, the DataFrames package provides a `Formula` type, which is created by the `~` binary operator in Julia:

 ```julia
 fm = Z ~ X + Y